lzukw/WirelessDisplay/ScriptingRestApiServer/README.md

 ## Overview

-The ScriptingRestApiServer-project provides the webserver, that offers a REST-API for the client ('presentation-computer').
+The ScriptingRestApiServer-program runs on the 'procecting-computer' (WirelessDisplay-Server) and provides the webserver, that offers a REST-API for the client ('presentation-computer').
 It is the heart of the WirelessDisplay-solution.
 Clients can run, start and stop scripts on the server-computer ('projecting-computer').